 <h1> on top in the page header.
 All cards are covering either a use case, a single component this entity exists of or a perspective to analyse this foundation from (e.g. from a usage perspective - the memory and CPU this Cloud Foundry foundation is currently consuming).

 The page header is a consistent place to find the h1 (title) of a view and can contain the in-page navigation if needed.
 The in-page navigation consists of an expandable menu with up to 4 dedicated buttons as quick links.
 This expandable menu contains a long list of links, on click users can scroll down to the specific part of a screen.
 The list of links enables our users to get an overview of what is covered within a view in Dynatrace and at the same time users have a short cut to analyse this topic.
 However all possible links to logical children, specific analysis views or cross-links of the entity are also part of the menu.
 Therefore users always know which analysis they can drive from a specific entity, where they can drill into more details and what they can actually find on this page.

 Infographics are used as health summary on top of all cards.
-They show how an entity functions, what is calling an entity and what entities are called.
+They show a flow, how an entity functions, what is calling an entity and what entities are called.
 Additionally they are used as a shortcut to more information about specific aspects of an entity.
 Clicking one part of the infographic should scroll down to a card showing more details and (if necessary) provide a drilldown to analyze the specific topic.

 Cards are used to group elements together.
 Within an entity view a card shows either